Analysis of the Proposed Consent Order and the Draft Complaint to Aid Public Comment

 Retail stores other than supermarkets that sell food and grocery products, such as neighborhood "mom & pop" grocery stores, convenience stores, specialty food stores (e.g., seafood markets, bakeries, etc.), club stores, military commissaries, and mass merchants, do not effectively constrain prices at supermarkets.
 These other stores operate significantly different retail formats.
 None of these stores offers a supermarket's distinct set of products and services that enable consumers to one-stop shop for food and grocery products.

-According to the proposed complaint, Kroger's acquisition of Groub may substantially lessen competition in the relevant markets in violation of Section 7 of the Clayton Act, as amended, 15 U.S.C. § 18, and Section 5 of the Federal Trade Commission Act, as amended, 15 U.S.C. § 45, by eliminating direct competition between supermarkets owned or controlled by Kroger and supermarkets owned or controlled by Groub; by increasing the likelihood that Kroger will unilaterally exercise market power; and by increasing the likelihood of, or facilitating, collusion or coordinated interaction among the remaining supermarket firms.
-Each of these effects increases the likelihood that the prices of food, groceries or services will increase, and the quality and selection of food, groceries or services will decrease, in the relevant sections of the country.
+According to the draft complaint, the Agreement and Plan of Merger between Kroger and Fred Meyer, pursuant to which Jobsite will merge with and into Fred Meyer and Fred Meyer will become a wholly-owned subsidiary of Kroger, may substantially lessen competition in the relevant markets in violation of Section 7 of the Clayton Act, as amended, 15 U.S.C. § 18, and Section 5 of the Federal Trade Commission Act, as amended, 15 U.S.C. § 45, by eliminating direct competition between supermarkets owned or controlled by Kroger and supermarkets owned or controlled by Fred Meyer; by eliminating actual potential competition between supermarkets owned or controlled by Kroger and supermarkets owned or controlled by Fred Meyer; by increasing the likelihood that Kroger will unilaterally exercise market power; and by increasing the likelihood of, or facilitating, collusion or coordinated interaction among the remaining supermarket firms.
+Each of these effects increases the likelihood that the prices of food, groceries, or services will increase, and the quality and selection of food, groceries, or services will decrease, in the relevant sections of the country.

-From the time Kroger acquires substantially all of the assets of Groub until the divestitures have been completed, the Proposed Respondents are required to maintain the viability, competitiveness, and marketability of the assets to be divested, must not cause their wasting or deterioration, and cannot sell, transfer, or otherwise impair their marketability or viability.
+From the time Jobsite merges with and into Fred Meyer until the divestitures have been completed, the Proposed Respondents are required to maintain the viability, competitiveness, and marketability of the assets to be divested, must not cause their wasting or deterioration, and cannot sell, transfer, or otherwise impair their marketability or viability.

 The Commission's goal in evaluating possible purchasers of divested assets is to maintain the competitive environment that existed prior to the acquisition.
-When divestiture is an appropriate remedy for a supermarket acquisition, the Commission requires the parties to find a buyer for the divested stores.
+When divestiture is an appropriate remedy for a supermarket merger, the Commission requires the merging parties to find a buyer for the divested stores.
 A proposed buyer must not itself present competitive problems.
 For example, the Commission is less likely to approve a buyer that already has a large retail presence in the relevant geographic area than a buyer without such a presence.
-The Commission is satisfied that the purchaser presented by the parties is well qualified to run the divested stores and that divestiture to that purchaser poses no separate competitive issues.
+The Commission is satisfied that the purchasers presented by the parties are well qualified to run the divested stores and that divestiture to these purchasers poses no separate competitive issues.

-For a period of 10 years from the date the Order becomes final, Kroger is required to provide notice to the Commission prior to acquiring supermarket assets located in, or any interest (such as stock) in any entity that owns or operates a supermarket located in, Bartholomew or Jefferson counties, Indiana.
+For a period of ten years from the date the proposed consent order becomes final, Kroger is required to provide notice to the Commission prior to acquiring supermarket assets located in, or any interest (such as stock) in any entity that owns or operates a supermarket located in, Cochise, Yavapai, or Yuma counties, Arizona; Laramie or Sweetwater counties, Wyoming; or Carbon County, Utah.
 Kroger may not complete such an acquisition until it has provided information requested by the Commission.
 This provision does not restrict Kroger from constructing new supermarket facilities on its own; nor does it restrict Kroger from leasing facilities not operated as supermarkets within the previous six months.

-For a period of 10 years, the Order also prohibits Kroger from entering into or enforcing any agreement that restricts the ability of any person that acquires any supermarket, any leasehold interest in any supermarket, or any interest in any retail location used as a supermarket on or after July 13, 1999, to operate a supermarket at that site if such a supermarket was formerly owned or operated by the Kroger in Bartholomew or Jefferson counties, Indiana.
-In addition, Kroger may not remove fixtures or equipment from a store or property owned or leased in Bartholomew or Jefferson counties, Indiana, that is no longer in operation as a supermarket, except (1) prior to a sale, sublease, assignment, or change in occupancy or (2) to relocate such fixtures or equipment in the ordinary course of business to any other supermarket owned or operated by Kroger.
+For a period of ten years, the proposed consent order also prohibits Kroger from entering into or enforcing any agreement that restricts the ability of any person that acquires any supermarket, any leasehold interest in any supermarket, or any interest in any retail location used as a supermarket on or after January 1, 1998, to operate a supermarket at that site if such supermarket was formerly owned or operated by Kroger in Cochise, Yavapai, or Yuma counties, Arizona; Laramie or Sweetwater counties, Wyoming; or Carbon County, Utah.
+In addition, Kroger may not remove fixtures or equipment from a store or property owned or leased in Cochise, Yavapai, or Yuma counties, Arizona; Laramie or Sweetwater counties, Wyoming; or Carbon County, Utah, that is no longer in operation as a supermarket, except (1) prior to a sale, sublease, assignment, or change in occupancy or (2) to relocate such fixtures or equipment in the ordinary course of business to any other supermarket owned or operated by Kroger.

-The Order has been placed on the public record for 60 days for receipt of comments by interested persons.
+The proposed consent order has been placed on the public record for 60 days for receipt of comments by interested persons.
 Comments received during this period will become part of the public record.
-After 60 days, the Commission will again review the agreement and the comments received and will decide whether it should withdraw from the agreement or make the Order final.
+After 60 days, the Commission will again review the agreement and the comments received and will decide whether it should withdraw from the agreement or make the proposed consent order final.

-By accepting the Order subject to final approval, the Commission anticipates that the competitive problems alleged in the complaint will be resolved.
-The purpose of this analysis is to invite public comment on the Order, including the proposed sale of supermarkets to Roundy's, in order to aid the Commission in its determination of whether to make the Order final.
-This analysis is not intended to constitute an official interpretation of the Order nor is it intended to modify the terms of the Order in any way.
+By accepting the proposed consent order subject to final approval, the Commission anticipates that the competitive problems alleged in the complaint will be resolved.
+The purpose of this analysis is to invite public comment on the proposed consent order, including the proposed sale of supermarkets to Nash-Finch, Albertson's, and Fleming, in order to aid the Commission in its determination of whether to make the proposed consent order final.
+This analysis is not intended to constitute an official interpretation of the proposed consent order nor is it intended to modify the terms of the proposed consent order in any way.

 1. The HHI is a measurement of market concentration calculated by summing the squares of the individual market shares of all the participants.